 Some of the diagnostic products developed by the Company or its collaborators are likely to be regulated by the FDA as devices rather than drugs.
 The nature of the FDA requirements applicable to such diagnostic devices depends on their classification by the FDA.
-A diagnostic device developed by the Company or its collaborators would be automatically classified as a Class III device, requiring pre-market approval, unless the sponsor could demonstrate to the FDA, in the required pre-market notification procedure, that the device was substantially equivalent to an existing device that has been classified in Class I or Class II or to a pre-1976 device that has not yet been classified.
+A diagnostic device developed by the Company or its collaborators would be automatically classified as a Class III device, requiring pre-market approval, unless the sponsor could demonstrate to the FDA, in the required pre-market notification procedure, that the device was substantially equivalent to an existing device that has been classified.
 If the Company or its collaborators were unable to demonstrate such substantial equivalence, it would be required to undertake the closely and time consuming process, comparable to that for new drugs, of conducting pre-clinical studies, obtaining an investigational device exemption to conduct clinical tests, filing a pre-market approval application, and obtaining FDA approval.

-If the Company or its collaborators can demonstrate substantial equivalence to a Class I product, the "general controls" of the Food, Drug, and Cosmetic Act - - chiefly adulteration, misbranding, and good manufacturing practice requirements - will apply.
+If the Company or its collaborators can demonstrate substantial equivalence to a Class I product, the "general controls" of the Food, Drug, and Cosmetic Act - chiefly adulteration, misbranding, and good manufacturing practice requirements - will apply.
 If substantial equivalence to a Class II device can be shown, the general controls plus "special controls" - such as performance standards, guidelines for safety and effectiveness, and postmarket surveillance - will apply.
 While demonstrating substantial equivalence to a Class I or Class II product is not as costly or time-consuming as the pre-market approval process for Class III devices, it can in some cases also involve conducting clinical tests to demonstrate that any differences between the new device and devices already on the market do not affect safety or effectiveness.